Tropical Mirror Symmetry in Dimension One: Tropical mirror symmetry for elliptic curves

 to be the weighted count of tropical genus $g$ degree $d$ covers of $E_{\TT}$ with $n$ marked points satisfying point and psi-conditions as above, each counted with its multiplicity as defined in (\ref{eq-mult}).

-\end{definition}
+\end{Definition}

-Note that the metric structure of the source curves of covers contributing to a tropical descendant Gromov-Witten invariant is implicit in the metric data of $E_{\TT}$ and the chosen point conditions.
+Note that the metric structure of the source curves of covers contributing to a tropical des\-cendant Gromov--Witten invariant is implicit in the metric data of $E_{\TT}$ and the chosen point conditions.
 We can thus neglect length data in the source curve.

-\begin{example} As an example, fix three different points $p_1,p_2,p_3$ on $E_{\TT}$ and let $d=3$, $g=2$, $k_1=2$, $k_2=0$, $k_3=0$.
+\begin{Example} As an example, fix three different points $p_1$, $p_2$, $p_3$ on $E_{\TT}$ and let $d=3$, $g=2$, $k_1=2$, $k_2=0$, $k_3=0$.
 Note that $\sum_i k_i=2g-2$ is satisfied.
 We list all covers contributing to $\langle \tau_{2}(pt) \tau_{0}(pt) \tau_{0}(pt) \rangle_{2,3}^{E,3,\trop}$ in Figure \ref{fig-Example1} below.
-Figure \ref{fig-Example1} shows schematic representations of the source curves of all covers contributing, where we assume that the top vertex of each such representation is mapped to $p_1$, the right vertex is mapped to $p_2$ and the left one is mapped to $p_3$.
-This convention gives us one choice out of $3!$ choices of an order of labeled vertices of the source curve mapping to $p_1,p_2,p_3$ on $E_{\TT}$.
+Figure \ref{fig-Example1} shows schematic representations of the source curves of all covers contributing, where we assume that the top vertex of each such representation is mapped to $p_1$, the right vertex is mapped to~$p_2$ and the left one is mapped to~$p_3$.
+This convention gives us one choice out of $3!$ choices of an order of labeled vertices of the source curve mapping to $p_1$, $p_2$, $p_3$ on $E_{\TT}$.
 A green number indicates that there is a nonzero genus $g_i$ at a vertex $i$.
 The other numbers are the weights of the edges that are greater than $1$.
 Note that the valency of a vertex $i$ is given by $k_i+3-2g_i$ when taking the contracted ends into account.
-When neglecting marked ends, the underlying graph is either a figure $8$ or a loop (see Example \ref{ex-underlyingFeynmanGraph}).
+When neglecting marked ends, the underlying graph is either a figure $8$ or a loop (see Example~\ref{ex-underlyingFeynmanGraph}).
 In each case, every loop is mapped to $E_\TT$.
 When we draw a curl in an edge, it means that the edge is mapped once around $E_\TT$.

 The multiplicity with which each curve is contributing is give by \eqref{eq-mult}.
-The local multiplicities $\mult_i(\pi)$, which are one-point relative descendant Gromov-Witten invariants, can be calculated explicitly using the one-point series \eqref{eq-onepointseries}.
+The local multiplicities $\mult_i(\pi)$, which are one-point relative descendant Gromov--Witten invariants, can be calculated explicitly using the one-point series \eqref{eq-onepointseries}.
 Each entry of the tabular below corresponds to one source curve of Figure \ref{fig-Example1} in the obvious way.
 An entry is the multiplicity of the corresponding cover $\pi$, where the first factor equals $|\Aut(\pi)|^{-1}$, the second factor equals $\prod_i \mult_i(\pi)$ and the third factor equals $\prod_e \omega(e)$.